Kiran0R0Patil/exploratory-data-analysis-1/README.md

 ### 5. Model Selection and Training
 Model selection involves choosing the architecture and type of model that best suits the problem at hand.
 1. **Logistic Regression:** Logistic Regression is widely used for binary classification problems and is often preferred when interpretability and simplicity are important.
 It's a foundational model in many statistical and machine learning applications.
+2. **Decision Trees:** Decision Trees are versatile models that can handle both categorical and numerical features.
+They partition the feature space based on decision rules, allowing for intuitive interpretations.
+They are easy to understand and visualize, making them useful for exploratory analysis and generating decision rules.

 Train each selected model on the training data separately.
 ___